SutekhVRC/VibeCheck/README.md

 ![Toy Config](./images/Toy_config.png)

 6. Once your toy is configured/saved press 'Enable' to start using VibeCheck with VRChat.
 7. Once you are in VRChat you will need to enable OSC in the expressions menu.
-If you have use OSC before with your avatar, remember to refresh the OSC config for that avatar (In the OSC expressions menu).
+If you have use OSC before with your avatar, remember to refresh the OSC config for that avatar (In the OSC expressions menu OR delete the avatar's OSC config file).
 8. You should be all set now.
 Enjoyyyyyy ;}

 ### Feature Modifiers